Skip to main content

 There are three ways to get the Logger asset.

-1. As an LSO: You can import the Text Logger V2 Lens Studio Object from the Tools section of the Asset Library to get the Logger Custom Component and an example of its usage.
+1. As a Prefab: You can import the Text Logger V2 Lens Studio Object from the Tools section of the Asset Library to get the Logger Custom Component and an example of its usage.
 This is useful when you are grabbing the Text Logger V2 for the first time to see how it works.

 2. As a Custom Component: You can install the Text Logger Custom Component from the Custom Component section of the Asset Library.
 Installing this Custom Component in your Lens Studio will make it easy for you to add the Text Logger to any project in the future.
 Once installed, you can add it to an object to have access to Text Logger.
 The Custom Component provides a UI to modify how the Logger looks, as well as puts the Logger into the global name space, so you can use it from any script.